ryankicks/collection-demo/README.md

 =================

 Sample Django App that allows a user to identify top tweets (by engagements, filter words) and populate them into Collections.
-This can logically be used/extended to automated uses.
+This can logically be used/extended for automated purposes as well.

 <img src="screenshot.png" style="width: 70%;"/>